richorrichard/array-methods/requirements/findIndex.md

 - The callback should accept the original array as the third arguement.
 <!-- Functionality -->
 - It should execute the callback once for every index in the array.
-- If the callback finds an element that matches test conditions, the callback should return true.
+- If the callback finds an element matching test conditions, the callback should return true.
-- If the callback doesnt find an element, the callback should return false.
+- If the callback doesnt find an element matching test conditions, the callback should return false.
 - If the callback returns true, the function should return the index of the first element in the array.
 - If the callback returns false, the function should return -1.
 - If array's length is zero the function should return -1 without calling the callback.